NinetailLabs/VaraniumSharp.Monolith/README.md

 WebService chassis using the VaraniumSharp.Initiator library to provide base functionality

+For a detailed overview ot the library see our [documentation](https://ninetaillabs.github.io/VaraniumSharp.Monolith/index.html)

 ## Icon
 [Monolith](https://thenounproject.com/search/?q=monolith&i=242785) by [John T. Garcia](https://thenounproject.com/tongal/) from the Noun Project